TZstats-Columbia/STAT-UN-1001-Fall-2026/course-development/syllabus.md

 This course uses a semi-flipped classroom format.
 Students will do some first-pass learning before class through short readings, videos, guided questions, and low-stakes flipped activities.
 Class time will focus on questions, discussion, statistical reasoning activities, short demonstrations, group work, and project workshops.

-AI will appear in two ways.
+AI will appear in three related ways.
 First, we will study AI-related claims and systems as one important subject of statistical inquiry: What data are used?
 What errors are possible?
 What uncertainty is reported or missing?
 What decisions might follow?
-Second, the instructional team may use AI tools for operational support, such as drafting examples, organizing feedback, or identifying common themes in student questions.
+Second, students may use AI tools as assistants for brainstorming, feedback, coding help, revision, and explanation, while remaining responsible for their own reasoning and final work.
+Third, the instructional team may use AI tools for operational support, such as drafting examples, organizing feedback, or identifying common themes in student questions.
 When AI is used in ways that affect student-facing materials or feedback, we will make that use transparent.

 The normal weekly rhythm is: